Dušan A. Popović: Early life

-Dušan spent his childhood in Volujak, where he attended elementary school from 1891 do 1895.
+Dušan spent his childhood in Volujak, where he attended elementary school from 1891 to 1895.
 Popović attended the first two grades of lower gymnasium in Kragujevac, and the third and fourth in a private school in Jagodina.
 He passed his finals in Kragujevac.
 When his older brother Mirko became a substitute teacher at the Užice Gymnasium, Dušan moved in with him and there he attended fifth, sixth and eighth grade.
 The entire family moved to Užice soon after, and Dušan often returned to his family home in the town later during his life.
 He attended seventh grade and passed his finals in Belgrade.

 Early activism

 During his fifth or sixth grade at the Užice Gymnasium, Popović joined the Student group "Progress" (Serbian: Đačka družina "Napredak") in 1901.
 The group was started several years earlier, but came to be known as Radovan's Socialist School, notably led by Radovan Dragović.
 There, he first met his future companion Dimitrije Tucović.

 After graduating from gymnasium in the fall of 1903, Dušan enrolled at the Faculty of Law.
 During his second year, he started writing in the Worker's Journal (Serbian: Radničke novine), the official newspaper of the Serbian Social Democratic Party (SSDP).
 He was active in the Socialist Students' Club of the Belgrade Higher School (a grande école, today the University of Belgrade), and joined the SSDP soon after, in 1905.